 Over time, sediment and scale can build up in a boiler’s tank, reducing efficiency and potentially causing damage.
 Flushing the boiler monthly helps remove these sediments.
 This process involves draining some of the water from the boiler to remove the buildup.

-2. Inspect Seals and Joints
+Inspect Boiler Components: Seals and Joints

 Ensure that all seals and joints are intact and not showing signs of wear or leakage.
 Replace any damaged seals as soon as possible.